sagemath/trac_to_gh/Issue 488.md

 # Issue 488: python on itanium -- fix readline

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/488

 Original creator: was